bitrise-io/devcenter/_articles/en/contributors/sharing-steps-with-all-bitrise-users.md

 There are two ways to share a Step:

 * You can do it manually, using the `bitrise share` command.
-* If you created the Step with the Step plugin, you can ran the `share-this-step` Workflow in your Step's directory.
+* If you created the Step with the Step plugin, you can run the `share-this-step` Workflow in your Step's directory.

 ### Before you start